-Looking for an ICE Excel spreadsheet for prioritization?
-We've created a simple ICE prioritization framework template that you can download and use right away:
+Looking for an ICE prioritization template?
+We've created a simple ICE framework spreadsheet in Excel that you can download and use right away:

 ICE is a prioritization framework (also called the ICE scoring model or ICE matrix) that stands for Impact, Confidence, and Ease.
 It helps product managers and teams evaluate initiatives based on these three straightforward factors: